nickdoane/logicmonitor-mikrotik/README.md

 This folder contains DataSources for collection of metrics from MikroTik devices via SNMP

 //DataSources/Legacy DataSources
-This sub-folder contains \'93legacy\'94 custom DataSources for MikroTik devices that are unlikely to work with current MikroTik products, but may work with older products for which the newer DataSources are not compatible
+This sub-folder contains "legacy" custom DataSources for MikroTik devices that are unlikely to work with current MikroTik products, but may work with older products for which the newer DataSources are not compatible

 //PropertySources
 This folder contains a PropertySource file to identify MikroTik devices and automatically tag them with a device property that is referenced by other LogicModules in this package; required for the DataSources to work properly